Tagore-Duppala/RideEase/README.md

 # RideEase - Ride Booking Application (Spring Boot)

-RideEase is an innovative ride booking platform tailored to connect travelers with reliable transportation solutions effortlessly.
+RideEase is an innovative ride-booking platform tailored to effortlessly connect travellers with reliable transportation solutions.
 Whether you're a commuter seeking a hassle-free ride or a driver aiming to maximize earnings, RideEase provides a seamless, intuitive, and secure environment for all.
 With its robust multi-user system, dedicated admin panels, and user-friendly features, RideEase transforms the traditional ride-hailing experience into a smarter and more efficient journey.
 By focusing on convenience, reliability, and community, RideEase redefines urban mobility for everyone involved.

 # Live Demo | API Documentation(Swagger)